 The Internal Revenue Service (IRS) is authorized to allocate gross income, deductions, credits, and allowances between related taxpayers to the extent necessary to prevent the evasion of taxes or to clearly reflect the income of the taxpayers.
 26 U.S.C. § 482.
 This authority applies both to domestic and foreign taxpayers.
 IRS examines transfer prices between related taxpayers using the arm's length standard (i.e. in comparison to what transfer prices between unrelated taxpayers for comparable transactions would be), so the transfer pricing rules are governed by complex economic and legal principles.
 In the case of any transfer or license of intangible property between related tax payers, the income with respect to such transfer or license must be commensurate with the income attributable to the intangible.
-In some cases, taxpayers and IRS negotiate advance pricing agreements.
+In some cases, taxpayers and IRS negotiate no such treaty exists between the Cayman Islands and the United States advance pricing agreements.
 The Advance Pricing Agreement Program provides a voluntary process whereby the IRS and taxpayers may resolve transfer pricing issues (under section 482 of the Code, the regulations thereunder, and relevant income tax treaties) on a prospective basis.

-14 The Internal Revenue Code has a limited definition of trust.
+&lt;sup>14 The Internal Revenue Code has a limited definition of trust.
 Some trusts organized under Cayman Islands law may not be taxed as trusts, but as business entities under the "check-the-box" rules.
-16 The level of withholding may be reduced by applicable income tax treaties with certain foreign jurisdictions.
-However,

 The level of withholding may be reduced by applicable income tax treaties with certain foreign jurisdictions.
-However, no such treaty exists between the Cayman Islands and the United States.
+However,